apify/apify-docs/sources/academy/tutorials/node_js/handle_blocked_requests_puppeteer.md

 > Getting around website defense mechanisms when crawling.

-Setting proxy rotation in [BasicCrawler](https://crawlee.dev/api/basic-crawler/class/BasicCrawler) is pretty simple.
-When using plain HTTP requests (like with the popular '[request-promise](https://www.npmjs.com/package/request-promise)' npm package), a fresh proxy is set up on each request.
+You can use `handleRequestFunction` to set up proxy rotation for a [BasicCrawler](https://crawlee.dev/api/basic-crawler/class/BasicCrawler).
+The following example shows how to use a fresh proxy on each request if you make requests through the popular [request-promise](https://www.npmjs.com/package/request-promise) npm package:

 ```js
 const Apify = require('apify');